hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 <a id="sto-anchor"></a>
 **2.ii SSH tunnel OUT**

-We use this all the time to circumvent local firewalls or IP filtering:
+We use this all the time to circumvent local firewalls and IP filtering:
 ```
 $ ssh -g -L31337:1.2.3.4:80 user@host.org
 ```
-You or anyone else can now connect to your computer on port 31337 and gets connected to 1.2.3.4:80 and appearing from host 'host.org'
+You or anyone else can now connect to your computer on port 31337 and gets tunneled to 1.2.3.4 port 80 and appearing with the source IP of 'host.org'.

 <a id="sti-anchor"></a>
 **2.iii SSH tunnel IN**